Drowning Deaths and Near-Drowning Accidents

 - Thunderstorms, lightning, and strong winds all pose additional dangers

-If you or a loved one have been involved in a drowning accident, or near-drowning accident, the GLF team is here to help you.
-It is important to call Garrison Law Firm immediately because memories, evidence, and witnesses diminish as time goes by, and insurance companies are eager to settle claims too quickly.
-Contact Garrison Law Firm today!
+If you or a loved one have been involved in a drowning accident, or near-drowning accident, our personal injury team is here to help you.
+It is important to call Garrison Law Firm at immediately because memories, evidence, and witnesses diminish as time goes by.
+Also, insurance companies are eager to settle claims too quickly.